 Imagine if characters in a world you invented were searching for your protagonist — before or after the events of a novel.
-That’s what I imagined and that’s what I’m doing with this website.
-I wrote an urban fantasy novel, populated by artists who learn that creativity and access to magic are the same but at a cost.
+That’s what I imagined.
+And that’s what I’m doing with this website.
+I wrote a fantasy novel, populated by artists who learn that creativity and access to magic are the same but at a cost.

 - Stories on this site are written by these fictitious artists.

 - a first-person account of magic & mystery (short fiction).

 - a blog post that is mostly nonfiction, covering real art, artists, galleries, cultural history, literature.